 What You'll See

-The preserve was established to protect a large breeding colony of great blue herons that returns here every February.
-But the preserve encompasses much more.
+The preserve was established to protect a large breeding colony of great blue herons that once nested here.
+The herons have since moved on, but the preserve abounds with life.
 Local farmer and naturalist Calvert R. Posey, site manager for many years, kept a detailed field journal listing 48 tree species, 86 wildflowers (including rare Virginia wild ginger), and numerous creatures — snakes, skinks and salamanders, to name a few.
 Posey noted that his lists on this richly endowed place were by no means complete.

 The preserve is just one special feature of the Nanjemoy Project Area, a recreational dream.
 Visitors can spend a day cycling, kayaking, fishing, or just enjoying a tranquil picnic.